bocoup/jqfundamentals.com/content/index.md

 To get the most out of this site, you'll want to read the content *and* try the various examples and exercises.
-Each chapter will spend a bit of time covering a concept, and then you’ll have the chance to work on an exercise related to the concept.
+Each chapter will spend a bit of time covering a concept, and then you'll have the chance to work on an exercise related to the concept.
 Some of the exercises may seem trivial; others may be downright daunting.
 In either case, there is no grade; the goal is simply to get you comfortable working your way through problems you’ll commonly be called upon to